zotonic/zotonic/doc/dev/releasenotes/rel_0.13.0.rst

       * mod_base: added the action update_iframe
       * mod_email_status: add status dialog and simple templates to see the status of an email address.
       * mod_base: missing part of the update_iframe addition
-      * Merge branch 'master' into acl-content-groups
       * mod_base: cross-platform fix for update_iframe
-      * Merge branch 'master' into acl-content-groups
       * mod_survey: add is_autostart option.
 Fix some minor template errors.
       * core: use 'optional' includes for blocks.
       * mod_survey: use the 'optional' include for the templates.
       * core: normalize the name of the z_update_iframe JS function with its Erlang equivalent.
       * mod_import_csv: Force convert to utf8 of the top row.
 Add test for ';' as a column separator.
       * core: fix 'next' page number for queries returning a #search_result{}.
-      * Merge branch 'master' into acl-content-groups
       * mod_admin: use search query 'admin_overview_query' for the overview page if it is defined.
-      * Merge branch 'master' into acl-content-groups
       * mod_admin: add admin_content_query, also displayed in the content menu.
-      * Merge branch 'master' into acl-content-groups
       * mod_admin: enable 'all pages' button if a qquery is defined.
-      * Merge branch 'master' into acl-content-groups
       * core: ensure that the compiled template's name equals the one found via an (optional) catinclude.
 Issue #938
-      * Merge branch 'master' into acl-content-groups
       * mod_content_groups: 17.x compatibility for string with unicode character (breaks 15.x)
       * mod_survey: fix crash on prep_answer if question name is not unique
       * core: fix sql query in category delete.
-      * core: fix sql query in category delete.
-      * Merge branch 'master' into acl-content-groups
       * mod_acl_user_groups/mod_content_groups: ensure the hierarchy if the content/user groups are changed.
       * mod_admin: in tree-list, show the category in gray.
-      * mod_admin: in tree-list, show the category in gray.
       * core: escape filenames using a single quot.
 Fixes #924
       * core: shortcut for lib file lookup without filters (don't check the file store)
-      * core: shortcut for lib file lookup without filters (don't check the file store)
       * core: add mod_mqtt to the default installed modules (as it is a dependency of mod_admin).
-      * core: add mod_mqtt to the default installed modules (as it is a dependency of mod_admin).
-      * core: fix m_category/2 lookup.
-Thanks to Alvaro Pagliari.
       * core: fix m_category/2 lookup.
 Thanks to Alvaro Pagliari.
       * Merge pull request #946 from AlainODea/BUGFIX_issue891
       * core: fix problem where a gmail autoreply was classified as a bounce.
 Fix tracking of some email errors.
 Started collecting email test data.